 In order for a non-compete agreement to be enforceable, it can only restrict an employee “from carrying on or engaging in a business similar to that of the employer” and/or “from soliciting customers of the employer.”
 Even then, only if two conditions are met.
 First, there must be an expressly identified territory consisting of a list of parishes or municipalities in which the employer is operating.
 Second, the restriction can only be effective for a period of two years from the termination of employment, assuming that business is still operating.

 Each and every requirement listed above shall be addressed in a non-compete agreement in order to be potentially enforceable.

 In 2017, Louisiana courts issued consequential rulings concerning Louisiana non-compete agreements.
 In Paradigm Health System, LLC v.
-Faust, the First Circuit held a non-compete, which seemingly complied with the rules, invalid.
+Faust, the First Circuit held a non-compete agreement, which seemingly complied with the rules, invalid.
 In their ruling, they Court interpreted the non-compete law to require a clause that clearly identifies the specific nature of the employer’s business.
 For example, if an anesthesiologist is prohibited from practicing in Jefferson or Orleans parish, can he practice interventional pain medicine in those parishes?

-Keys to Drafting an Enforceable Non-Compete Agreement
+Tips to Drafting an Enforceable Non-Compete Agreement

-Louisiana courts strongly disfavor the enforcement of non-compete agreements.
+As stated previously, Louisiana courts strongly disfavor the enforcement of non-compete agreements.
 In other words, your non-compete agreement will most likely be presumed to be null and void, unless you clearly prove it is enforceable.

-Should you have any questions or you would like to discuss this issue in further detail, please do not hesitate to contact us to schedule a free consultation.
+Should you have any questions or you would like to discuss this issue in further detail, please do not hesitate to contact us.